Strilanc/Strilanc.github.io/_posts/2015-10-08-Make-Generics-Value-Agnostic.md

 # Summary

 Null-hostililty is great for cleaning nulls out of your code base, but makes interop with null-friendly code hard and exposes value-dependent behavior in code that intuitively shouldn't depend on specific values.
-Generic code that treats all values the same, even null, is [easier to reason about](http://ttic.uchicago.edu/~dreyer/course/papers/wadler.pdf).
+Generic code that treats all values the same is [easier to reason about](http://ttic.uchicago.edu/~dreyer/course/papers/wadler.pdf).